-Most organizations looking for a DAM have the same general need to store, organize, and share content in a way that saves time and resources.
-But the functionality that falls under digital asset management is diverse, and inevitably so are the specific requirements for any given company.
+Most organizations looking for a Digital Asset Management system (DAM) have the same general need to store, organize, and share content in a way that enables better centralization, saves time, and cuts down on unnecessary admin.
+But the functionality of any given DAM platform are often diverse, much like the specific requirements from one client to the next.

-So it’s important to recognize what specific processes you want to improve in your team, and understand what DAM features are intended to solve the inconsistencies.
+So before you start exploring which DAM vendor suits your team best, it’s a good idea to recognize what specific processes you want to improve in your team and pinpoint which DAM features can help solve these pain points.
 This article will help you identify the requirements to look out for in a digital asset management solution.

-Want to see if Bynder would suit your DAM requirements?
-Book a free demo and one of our DAM experts can help walk you through the features and functionality that may suit your team’s needs, as well as answer any questions you may have, or have a look at our DAM requirements checklist.
+Curious to know if Bynder would suit your DAM requirements?
+Book a free demo and one of our DAM consultants can guide you through the features and functionality that may suit your team’s needs, as well as answer any questions you may have—or have a look at our DAM requirements checklist.

 Take a step back and think: what content challenges are we frequently facing?

+No secure and central space to organize all your team's assets?
 Long approval processes for marketing materials?
 Sharing files via back-and-forth emails?
 Frequently hitting the storage limit?
-Maybe all of the above?
+All of the above?

 Recognizing where there are inefficiencies in your content lifecycle is the first step in finding a solution.
 Have a chat with various departments and see what they think.
 You could even pass around an online form to gather feedback.

-Once you have fully identified your content management pain points, you can start to work out how they translate into requirements for a digital asset management solution.
+Once you've fully identified your content management pain points, you can start to work out how they translate into requirements for a digital asset management solution.

 Off-brand content being used more than it should?

-Do colleagues keep using an old logo, despite the fact that your designers have just made a shiny new one?
-Maybe an old video is still shared around, even though it doesn’t match your product features anymore?
+Do colleagues keep using outdated materials with old branding?
+Maybe an old video is still being shared around, even though it doesn’t match your product features anymore?
 It’s a common problem, and one that can be solved with version control functionality that is commonly offered within a DAM.
 What does it do?
 Well, once a new version of an existing asset has been created, it can overwrite the old version, so there’s no chance that out-of-date assets are being used.

 Does it take more than a few seconds to find a file?